phonopy/phelel/doc/velph-subcommands.md

 #### `velph transport plot selfenergy`

-The following command opens a graphical window that displays Fan self-energies.
+The following command opens a graphical window to display Fan self-energies.
+By default, it uses the `transport/vaspout.h5` file unless a different file is specified as the first argument.

 ```bash
 % velph transport plot selfenergy